Redislabs-Solution-Architects/redisSMSLuaA-A/README.md

 ```bash
 git clone https://github.com/jphaugla/redisSMSLuaA-A
 ```
- * Refer to the notes for redis Docker images used but don't get too bogged down as docker compose handles everything except for a few admin steps on tomcat.
+ * Refer to the notes for redis enterprise Docker image used but don't get too bogged down as docker compose handles everything except for a few admin steps on tomcat.
    * [https://hub.docker.com/r/redislabs/redis/](https://hub.docker.com/r/redislabs/redis/)
  * Open terminal and change to the github home to create the clusters and the clustered database
 ```bash